SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 </List>
 ```

-**Upgrade Actions File**
+### Upgrade actions file

-As it name suggests, this is the file that will include any upgrade actions when the solution is updated in the site.
+As its name suggests, this is the file that includes any upgrade actions when the solution is updated on the site.
 As part of the upgrade actions, the action could specify to include one or more element manifests as well.
-For example: If the upgrade requires a new field to be added, then the field definition will be available as an element manifest and associated in the upgrade actions file.
+For example, if the upgrade requires a new field to be added, the field definition is available as an element manifest and associated in the upgrade actions file.

-Below is an example of an upgrade action file that applies an element manifest file during the upgrade:
+Following is an example of an upgrade action file that applies an element manifest file during the upgrade:

 ```xml
 <ApplyElementManifests>